-The thinking is probably this: “Lots of people visit this person’s wall, so I can generate some extra traffic to my blog/ebook/whatever.
+The thinking is probably this: “Lots of people visit this person’s wall, so I can generate some extra traffic to my creative writing blog/ebook/whatever.
 It also looks like this person is endorsing my thing.
 That’s great!”
 I pick the things I endorse, whether for my Resources for Writers page or things I mention via social networking very carefully.
 I’ll either review something or retweet it.
 In fact, earlier this year, I retweeted a contest and it turns out the company running the contest was claiming rights ownership for things submitted, so I deleted my Tweet and didn’t recommend the contest anymore.
 I take whatever I mention seriously.
 It’s a matter of integrity.

 Don’t use an agent or editor’s page as a billboard for your stuff.
 Not only is it annoying, but I guarantee that any such posts often get deleted, which takes time, which will only make it even more annoying.
 And forget about trying to pal up to an agent or editor by sending those quizzes or game invitations — we may be “friends” on Facebook but we’re not that kind of friends, and my real life friends know better than to waste their time (and mine) with that nonsense.

 Don’t Invite Publishing People to Facebook Events for Your Book